 Transcend, transform, transmute

 In my own experience of yoga, as in Raja Yoga (or, as some call it, Patanjali’s Eight-limb Yoga), I find that I am truly both the potter’s wheel as well as the clay.
 My yoga sadhana is the power that turns the wheel and I, the lump of clay, is constantly being spun and shaped.
 Every time I get on my mat or zafu (meditation cushion), I am allowing the divine to animate the potter’s hands so that the creative energy which is like the water the potter dips into to shape the vessel, can help me to transcend, transform and transmute.
 Thus rendering this vessel, my body and mind, capable of withholding the energies of awakening.

 This is the true goal of yoga.
-To be made travel-worthy, so that one can transcend, transform, and transmute the body and mind from a shapeless lump of clay into a vessel fit for the divine work that ensues the moment we ask ourselves: Who Am I?
-Why Am I Here?
-What Is the Meaning of My Life?
-Not everyone needs to follow the path of the yogi but meditation is a must for this journey.
-But how can you sit properly if your body isn’t up to it?
-That’s why we need both the mat and zafu.
-One cannot be without the other.
+To be made travel-worthy, so that one can transcend, transform, and transmute the body and mind from a shapeless lump of clay into a vessel fit for the divine work that ensues the moment we ask ourselves: Who am I?
+Why am I here?
+What is the meaning of this life?
+Where am I going next?
+Not everyone needs to follow the Raja Yoga.
+There are the other 3 – Jnana, Bhakti and Karma Yoga.
+In my own practice, I have elements of all 4 while meditation undergirds everything.

 ~ ॐ ~